Datunludong station

 Datunludong station (大屯路东站 (大屯路東站, Dàtúnlù Dōng Zhàn)) is an interchange station of Line 5 and Line 15 on the Beijing Subway.

 History

 The line 5 station opened on October 27, 2007.
 It was too small to handle the interchange between line 5 and 15, so the line 15 station was left unopened when the western extension was opened in December 2014.
 From October to December 2015, the line 5 station was closed to widen the station and build a transfer corridor.
 The line 15 station opened on December 26, 2015, one year later than the other stations on the line.

 Station layout

 The line 5 station has 2 elevated side platforms.
 The line 15 station has an underground island platform.

 Exits

-There are 6 exits, lettered A1, B1, B2, G, H1, and H2.
-Exits A1, B1, and H1 are accessible.
+There are 5 exits in operation, lettered A1, B1, B2, G, and H2.
+Exits A1, B1 and G are accessible.